Stay (The Kid Laroi and Justin Bieber song): Composition and lyrics

-"Stay" is a fast-paced pop rap, pop rock, and synth-pop song.
+"Stay" is a fast-paced electropop, pop rap, pop rock, and synth-pop song.
 It is set in the key of D♭ major and incorporates piano keys, heavy drums, and "splattering" synths.
-The upward-darting keyboard riff, made on a Roland Juno-60 synthesizer owned by producer Blake Slatkin, serves as the song's spine and eventually becomes the chorus melody.
+The upward-darting keyboard riff, made on a Roland Juno-60 synthesizer owned by Slatkin, serves as the song's spine and eventually becomes the chorus melody.
 Over a repeated melodic cell, Laroi and Bieber switch between head voice and chest voice on a minor sixth.
-Jon Caramanica of The New York Times described the track as a "hyper-slick" hybridization of new wave and pop-punk.
+Jon Caramanica of The New York Times described the track as a "hyper-slick" hybridisation of new wave and pop-punk.
 Some critics found similarities between it and the music from Bieber's sixth studio album, Justice (2021).
 Justin Curto from Vulture compared the song's sound to Justice single "Hold On" and album tracks "Die for You" and "Somebody".
 Stereogum's Chris DeVille characterised it as "[p]ost-SoundCloud pop-rap as effervescent Justice-style '80s pop".

 The "heartbreak-fueled" lyrics to "Stay" enforce Laroi's toxic behaviour as he sets up a story about a troubled relationship where he is at fault.
 In the chorus, he sings about his broken promises before begging for his partner to stay with him: "I do the same thing I told you that I never would / I told you I'd change, even when I knew I never could."
 Robert Rowat of CBC Music interpreted the lines as "an admission of weakness, if not a promise to be better".
 Bieber's verse echoes similar sentiments as he belts out lyrics about being unable to live without his loved one: "When I'm away from you, I miss your touch / You're the reason I believe in love."
 The song reaches its climax as Laroi and Bieber's voices join in the last chorus.

 Release and promotion

 On 16 June 2021, Laroi and Bieber hinted at another collaboration.
 Leading up to its release, the two artists both teased the song multiple times on their respective social media accounts by posting snippets and teasing the lyrics.
-Laroi also had previously stated on social media that Ron Perry, the label boss of Columbia Records would not release the song, to which Laroi asked his fans to repeatedly spam Ron Perry on Instagram, which would hopefully change his mind into releasing it.
-Laroi posted a picture of him at a basketball game on Instagram on 27 June 2021, holding a piece of paper that wrote the song title and the then-questionable release date, to which American singer-songwriter Charlie Puth, who is one of the producers of the song, teased his involvement of the song by commenting "Yessssssssss".
+Laroi also had previously stated on social media that Ron Perry, the label boss of Columbia Records would not release the song, to which Laroi asked his fans to repeatedly spam Perry on Instagram, which would hopefully change his mind into releasing it.
+Laroi posted a picture of him at a basketball game on Instagram on 27 June 2021, holding a piece of paper that wrote the song title and the then-questionable release date, to which Puth teased his involvement of the song by commenting "Yessssssssss".
 Three days later, Laroi shared a pre-order link in order to reveal the cover art, which would be posted the following day.